MiaYun98/code-refactor/README.md

 ### HTML

-First they didn't have a alt="" for the image file they put it so I added the discriptions for all the image lines
+First they didn't have a alt="" for the image file they put it so I added the discriptions for all the image lines Changed the title from website --> Horison Homepage

 ### CSS